MaShisongLab/t/README.md

 ### 1. Infer TF regulators for gene modules

 #### a.
 Prepare the module file
 The file used to store gene modules information is `modules_to_analyze.txt`.
-It is preloaded with 1,085 gene modules identified from a GGM gene co-expression network described in the paper by [Geng <i>et al.</i>](https://github.com/MaShisongLab/explicit#Reference).
+It is preloaded with 1,085 gene modules identified from a gene co-expression network described in the paper by [Geng <i>et al.</i>](https://github.com/MaShisongLab/explicit#Reference).
 The following analysis will proceed with these preloaded modules.
 On the other hand, you can also edit the file, replacing these modules with your own ones.
-The file has two tab-sepatated columns, with the first column being gene ids and the second being module names.
+The file has two tab-separated columns, with the first column being gene ids and the second being module names.
 For gene ids, only standard Arabidopsis AGI ids are supported.
 Multiple modules can be analyzed at the same time. <i>Once finish editing, save the file without changing its name</i>.
 ```
 Gene_Name   ModuleID
 AT1G25360   Module138